 - The larger businesses are prime targets for you given that they require help in occupancy.

-- Local landlords are worried about their cashflow and rental returns, so specialise in providing ‘tenant turnaround’ solutions for upcoming vacancies.
+- Local landlords are worried about their cash flow and rental returns, so they specialise in providing ‘tenant turnaround’ solutions for upcoming vacancies.

-- Your database is a valuable marketing tool to generate plenty of clients and enquiry.
+- Your database is a valuable marketing tool to generate many clients and enquiries.

 Take Action Locally

-- Check out the Directory Boards – Go into your territory and streets, and then determine where the prime and better buildings are located.
+- Check out the Directory Boards – Go into your territory and streets, then determine where the prime and better buildings are.
 Take photos of the directory boards so you can later canvass the businesses for occupancy changes and needs.

 - Look for vacancy factors in local properties – There will be some vacancies now in your location to check out.
-Quality is a critical factor to consider when you are looking to lease a vacancy, a property, or premises.
-Always assess a vacancy from the tenant biased ‘value’ elements of location, rent, tenant mix, lease offering, improvements, and landlord.
+Quality is critical when you lease a vacancy, a property, or premises.
+Constantly assess a vacancy from the tenant-biased ‘value’ elements of location, rent, tenant mix, lease offers, improvements, and landlord.